Jonux/jonux.github.io/_posts/2017-11-19-empowering-python-shell.md

 <h3 id="table">1.
 Moving in Python Shell</h3>

 <p>
-Python Shell's shortcuts are inspired by Emacs editor [1].
-However, the most handy commands to me have been basic shell commands, like jumping word by word, autocompleting by <code>tab</code> and browsing though previous commands by using <code>UP</code> and <code>DOWN</code> keys.
+The most handy commands to me have been basic shell commands, like jumping word by word, autocompleting by <code>tab</code> and browsing though previous commands by using <code>UP</code> and <code>DOWN</code> keys.
 These are the basics that every shell user knows.
-Nevertheless, Python Shell provides extensions to these basic functionalities; For example, command <code>pri[press UP]</code> will show you previous commands which start with a prefix string <code>pri</code>.
+Nevertheless, iPython shell provides extensions to these basic functionalities; For example, command <code>pri[press UP]</code> will show you previous commands which start with a prefix string <code>pri</code>.
 This trick becomes extremely handy when a programmer copy-pastes a code snippet from an editor and remembers that the snippet is intended with x number of spaces.
 In that case, we could add a space and press up and scroll through all our previous code snippets.
 </p>

 <table>